shanep-cs2/shanep-cs2/_docs/regrade.md

 ---
 ## Overview

 If you lost points on one of your labs all is not lost!
-There are is a make up lab that you can take advantage of to improve your grade.
+There is a make up lab that you can take advantage of to improve your grade.
 For the make up lab you can pick ANY of your previous labs and resubmit them for a higher grade.
 The starter code will be an empty repository.
 All you need to do is copy all the code from your old lab into the lab repo, fix any issues that you had and then re-submit!